A general family of MSRD codes and PMDS codes with smaller field sizes from extended Moore matrices: Summary of results and comparisons

 We now turn to discussing PMDS codes.
-For small specific values of $ r $, $ \delta $, $ g $ or $ h $, there exist PMDS codes with smaller field sizes than in Table \ref{table comparisons PMDS}.
-More concretely, PMDS codes with field sizes that are linear in the code length $ n = g \nu $ were obtained in \cite{blaum-RAID} for $ h = 1 $ and any $ \delta $, and for $ h > 1 $ and $ \delta = 2 $ based on the irreducibility of certain polynomials, which are only known to cover some parameter values.
-Finally, PMDS codes with smaller field sizes than in Table \ref{table comparisons PMDS} were obtained for $ h = 2 $ and $ g=2 $ in \cite{blaum-twoparities} and \cite{hu}, respectively.
+For $ h \in \{ 0,1,2,3 \} $, the PMDS codes from \cite{blaum-RAID, gopi} have smaller field sizes than the PMDS codes in Table \ref{table comparisons PMDS}.
+For dimension $ r+1 $, the PMDS codes from \cite{zitan} also have smaller field sizes than those in Table \ref{table comparisons PMDS}.

-To the best of our knowledge, the PMDS codes available for general parameters with the smallest known field sizes are those in \cite{gabrys, guruswami-PMDS, universal-lrc}.
+To the best of our knowledge, the PMDS codes for general parameters with the smallest known field sizes are those in \cite{cai-field, gopi-field, universal-lrc}, being those from \cite{universal-lrc} exactly the PMDS codes in row 1 in Table \ref{table comparisons PMDS}.
+The constructions from \cite{cai-field, gopi-field, universal-lrc}, put together, yield PMDS codes with field sizes $ q^m $ such that

-First of all, the PMDS codes in the first row in Table \ref{table comparisons PMDS} are exactly those obtained in \cite{universal-lrc} (more concretely, in \cite[Construction 1]{universal-lrc}).
-They have smaller field sizes than the codes in the second and third rows in general when $ \nu > g $ or when